Research Scientist with a focus on memory management architectures for security.

 University of Wisconsin-Eau Claire

 I define and evaluate innovative security architectures for mitigating exploits and malware.
 I draw on my expertise in architecture, compilers, operating systems, virtualization, HW/SW co-design, and formal methods to effectively devise solutions that are well-adapted to workload requirements.

-Co-lead liaison from Intel for the SRC JUMP CONIX research center.
+Served as Intel lead liaison for the SRC JUMP CONIX research center.

 Advisor: Carl A. Gunter

 National Defense Science and Engineering Graduate (NDSEG) Fellow